The Book of the New Sun Is the Dark Souls of Books

 Gene Wolfe was born in New York, raised in Texas, and spent most of his life in Illinois.
 He was a Korean war veteran and a devout Catholic who converted in order to marry his fiancée Rosemary (could she have had any other name?).
 He worked as an industrial engineer and here is one of those strange historical factoids: you’ve already encountered his legacy if you’ve ever eaten a Pringle.
 He helped develop the machinery for cooking them.

-His most famous books are the tetralogy that make up The Book of the New Sun, which came out in the early 80s.
+His most famous books are the tetralogy that make up The Book of the New Sun (starting with The Shadow of the Torturer), which came out in the early 80s.
 Set millions (perhaps?) of years in the future, the series is a “dying Earth” tale.
 The sun is going out, the stars are visible in the day, and the curious remnants of humanity live among the detritus of a once great civilization that has regressed to a pseudo-medieval culture and society.
 The story is a first-person memoir written by the protagonist Severian, a professional torturer and executioner who has risen to become supreme ruler of this broken “Urth” and is perhaps its last hope for rebirth and the coming of the mythical New Sun.

 There is a famous bait-and-switch that often dupes first-time readers.
 The first novel starts in a necropolis and bears all the hallmarks of high fantasy: stone barbicans and keeps, iron gates, pikemen, and lanterns.
 There are guilds, masters, and social castes.
 But if you peel back the veneer, what seems like medieval fantasy is really post-historical science fiction.
 The strange, wizard-like lightning attack that disorients Severian (and the reader) in the first chapter is, upon close inspection, the firing of an energy weapon.
 The castle tower in which he lives and works is, in fact, an old, grounded spaceship.
 Strange not-quite-human beings are actually aliens from other worlds (or possibly humans who have evolved differently off planet).
 A character with an unusual demeanor might be an android.
 But because the reader often knows more about Earth’s history than Severian does, part of the game is trying to piece these clues together.
 The most famous one, early in the going, is Severian marveling at a painting of an old knight standing in a desert near a stiff banner.
 It is only after a little digging that one realizes it is a photo of Neil Armstrong on the moon.